decimoplays/CStat-Project/report.md

   <p><em>Figure 12.
 Distribution of SalePrice</em></p>
 </div>

-### Data Cleaning
+### Data preprocessing 2.0

 In the visualisation of our data, we have seen some preoccupant outliers.
 Therefore, we implemented a systematic cleaning step to identify and handle outliers.

-We used the Interquartile Range (IQR) method to detect outliers for each numerical feature
+We used the `Interquartile Range (IQR)` method to detect outliers for each numerical feature :

-%TODO
 - For each variable X, we compute the 25th percentile $Q_1$ and the 75th percentile $Q_3$.
 - The IQR is defined as IQR=$Q_3-Q_1$.
 - Observations are considered outliers if they fall outside the range: [Lower Bound, Upper Bound]= $[Q_1−1.5\times \text{IQR}, Q_3+1.5\times \text{IQR}]$

-This method was applied to all numeric and continuous variables from the selected top features, excluding the target variable SalePrice, which was handled separately.
+This method was applied to all variables from the selected top features and  `SalePrice` variable.
+At the same time, lines containing missing values have been deleted.

 The result is a cleaned dataset free of extreme values, which ensures that subsequent statistical analyses (regressions, ANOVA, etc.) are not unduly influenced by atypical points.

 ### Modeling
 - **Regression Models:**
   - Linear regression with selected variables.